StanGirard/seo-audits-toolkit/beta/django.md

 #### Celery

-The command `celery -A SEO_Django  worker -l info` runs the workers needed for the long running tasks
+The command `celery -A osat  worker -l info` runs the workers needed for the long running tasks

+The command `celery -A osat beat -l info` run the periodic task needed.

 ---
 ### Changes to models